massimocaprinali/cloud-foundry-public/ts_cf.md

 The default disk quota that is allocated for an app is 1 GB.
 If you need more disk space, you must manually specify the disk quota.
 {: tsCauses}

 Use one of the following methods to specify your disk quota.
 The maximum disk quota that you can specify is 2 GB.
-If 2 GB is still not enough, try an external service such as [Object Store](/docs/services/cloud-object-storage?topic=cloud-object-storage-for-developers#for-developers).
+If 2 GB is still not enough, try an external service such as [Cloud Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started).
 {: tsResolve}

   * In the `manifest.yml` file, add the following item: